-The incidence of gonococcal conjunctivitis in infants is determined by the incidence of gonorrhea among women of reproductive age (Table 1).
-Robust estimates of gonorrhea in pregnant women in the United States primary care setting are not available, but older data from the World Health Organization (WHO) suggest that the prevalence of gonorrhea in pregnant women in most industrialized countries is less than 1 percent; 4 self-reported data from the United States Pregnancy Risk Assessment Monitoring System from 5 states from 2009-2011 suggests a similar rate of 0.5 percent.^{5, 6} The rate of GON has remained low in the United States in recent years.
-When defined as gonorrhea in infants less than 1 year with a specimen source of "eye" or "conjunctiva," there were an estimated 42 infections or 0.2 cases or fewer per 100,000 live births per year from 2010-2015.^{7, 8} However, limitations in reporting suggest this is an underestimate; 8-10 nearly 85 percent of combined chlamydial and gonococcal conjunctivitis cases in infants less than 1 year do not report the specimen source so are not counted among cases.
-8 With a broader definition including cases with unknown, other, or missing specimen sources, the prevalence of GON was possibly as high as 1.1 to 1.6 cases per 100,000 live births from 2010-2015.
-Of the combined chlamydial and gonococcal conjunctivitis cases reported from 2010-2015, 36.2 percent were among Non-Hispanic black infants, followed by those reporting "other" or "unknown" race (32.0%), non-Hispanic whites (20.1%), and Hispanics (11.7%).
+The rates of gonococcal conjunctivitis in infants are determined by the rates of gonorrhea among women of reproductive age (Table 1).
+Robust estimates of gonorrhea in pregnant women in the United States primary care setting are not available, but older data from the World Health Organization (WHO) suggest that rates of gonorrhea in pregnant women in most industrialized countries is less than 1 percent;4 self-reported data from the United States Pregnancy Risk Assessment Monitoring System from 5 states from 2009-2011 suggests a similar rate of 0.5 percent.^{5, 6} The rate of GON has remained low in the United States in recent years.
+When defined as gonorrhea in infants less than 1 year with a specimen source of "eye" or "conjunctiva," there were an estimated 0.4 cases or fewer per 100,000 live births per year during 2013-2017.7 However, limitations in reporting suggest this is an underestimate;8-10 nearly 85 percent of combined chlamydial and gonococcal cases in infants less than 1 year do not report the specimen source so are not counted among cases.10 With a broader definition including cases with unknown, other, or missing specimen sources, the prevalence of GON was possibly as high as 1.1 to 1.6 cases per 100,000 live births from 2010-2015.
+Additionally, while GON is defined as gonococcal conjunctivitis in infants age 1 month or less, national reporting of cases is for age 1 or less, meaning that precise estimates of GON rates are not available.
+Of the combined chlamydial and gonococcal conjunctivitis cases reported from 2010-2015 with age 1 year or less, 36.2 percent were among Non-Hispanic black infants, followed by those reporting "other" or "unknown" race (32.0%), non-Hispanic whites (20.1%), and Hispanics (11.7%).10

 The incidence of gonorrhea varies widely by age, race and ethnicity, geography, and sex.
-Adolescents and young adults have the highest rates of gonorrhea, with incidence peaking at age 19 (736.2 cases per 100,000 women); among women 20-24 years of age, there were 595.5 cases per 100,000 in 2016.7 The racial and ethnic distribution of neonatal conjunctivitis cases generally corresponds with that of incident gonorrhea in women of childbearing age.
-In 2016, the rate of gonorrhea in black women was 8.4 times the rate in white women (400.7 vs. 47.5 cases per 100,000 women) (Table 1).7 Rates of gonorrhea in women are highest in the South (149.3 cases per 100,000 women vs. 73.7 in the Northeast, 99.7 in the West, and 133.6 in the Midwest)

-(Table 2).
-Gonorrhea is more prevalent in men than in women (170.7 vs. 121.0 cases per 100,000 population).7 Although rates of gonococcal infections have declined since national screening programs were implemented in the 1970s, there has been a recent increase in reported gonorrhea cases, from 109.8 cases per 100,000 population in 2014 to 145.8 cases per 100,000 population in 2016.7
+Adolescents and young adult women have the highest rates of gonorrhea, with incidence peaking at age 19 (872.2 cases per 100,000 women); among women 20-24 years of age, there were 684.8 reported cases per 100,000 women in 2017.11 The racial and ethnic distribution of neonatal conjunctivitis cases in infants generally corresponds with that of incident gonorrhea in women of childbearing age.
+In 2017, the rate of gonorrhea in black women was 7.6 times the rate in white women (444.3 vs. 58.5 cases per 100,000 women) (Table 1).11 Rates of gonorrhea in women are highest in the South (194.0 cases per 100,000 women vs. 129.6 in the Northeast, 169.0 in the West, and 170.6in the Midwest) (Table 2).
+Rates of reported gonorrhea are higher in men than in women (202.5vs.
+141.8 cases per 100,000 population).11Although rates of reported gonococcal infections have declined since national screening programs for women were implemented in the 1970s, there has been a recent increase in rates of reported gonorrhea cases, from 105.3 cases per 100,000 population in 2013 to 171.9 cases per 100,000 population in 2017.11